Are CDs Worth It?

 Returns aren’t as good as investing

-CDs are great savings vehicles for future expenses that are far enough away that you won’t need access to the money in the meantime.
-While CDs don’t let you add additional funds once they are established, if you already have the money set aside, locking the funds into a CD can earn you extra money while you’re waiting for an upcoming expense.
+While CDs don’t let you add more money after you've opened one, if you already have a lump sum of money set aside, locking those funds into a CD can earn you interest while you’re waiting for an upcoming expense.

-Finally, if you are simply a more risk-averse investor, CDs offer virtually risk-free returns that are insured by the FDIC.
-While it may not quite keep up with stock market returns over a long time period, with rates over 5% APY, CDs are now a viable fixed-income option that is safer than bonds and other investments.
+While CDs may not keep up with stock market returns over a long period, they are a viable fixed-income option and safer than bonds and other investments.

-Is a CD a good investment?
+TL;DR: Is a CD a Good Investment?

 Erika Photo